 More isn’t always better when it comes to social media campaigns.
 The idea of “more content equals more views” doesn’t get you much.
 Social media posts aren’t like a billboard that your potential customers have to drive past every day.

 Social media users have control over their feeds.
 It’s made up of what they want and what others in their network like.
 They don’t want crap content in their feed and don’t want too much content diluting all their good content.
 If a poster has a reputation for diluting what viewers want to see, just a few clicks is all it takes to make sure you never show up on their feed again.
 Your audience has to want it to be there, otherwise you’re going to be the only one looking at it.

 First impressions matter!
 Not only do you need good content, you need consistently good content.
 Work to develop a reputation with your audience.
 The first thing people see on a post is the name of who posted it.
 Their past experience with interacting with a poster’s content can influence how much attention they give.
 It may not matter that your most recent content is amazing.
 If your audience had a bad experience before, they are more likely to just keep scrolling.

 Think about your own social media feed.
 Do you give all your friends the same attention?
 Think about why that is.

 For people you often ignore:

-- Is it all the same?
-There’s only so much politics, meals, or workout updates one can take.
+- Are the posts all the same?
+There are only so many political, meal, or workout updates one can take.

 Whatever your reason, you start to block these people out.
 As soon as you see the name of the poster, you’re already inclined to ignore them.